How to Use Puppeteer Stealth: A Plugin for Scraping

 • Block Resource plugin intercepts and blocks unwanted resources, including images, fonts, CSS, etc.

-• DevTools plugin creates a secure portal to Chrome DevTools APIs to allow debugging and custom profiling from anywhere.
+• The DevTools plugin creates a secure portal for Chrome DevTools APIs to allow debugging and custom profiling from anywhere.

 We'll focus on how to avoid detection with Puppeteer.